The Love Affair with Kale

-Salads.
+SALADS.
 You may want to try using kale as a base for salads.
-It helps to use only the leaves, because the center stem is the sturdiest part of the vegetable and the most difficult to chew and digest.
+It helps to use only the leaves, because the center stem can be difficult to chew and digest.